CastielWong/MiniInstagram/README.md

 Django would generate a plural variable which is equal to `object_list` in the html, like `posts` for model Post.

-Install django-annoying for toggling like icon: `pipenv install django-annoying`
+Install django-annoying for toggling like icon: `pip install django-annoying`

-`pipenv lock`: check all the packages are updated